faceleg/pagesofinterest.net/_posts/2024-07-20-technology-managers-achilles-heel.md

 This is not good for career advancement and does not help the organisation win.

-## Why we do this: our happy place
+## Why We Do This: Our Happy Place

 Diving deep into a subject and exploring every angle was the secret to success when dealing with technical problems.
 It is often the "happy place" we return to when uncertain, stressed, or under time pressure.

 A helpful model to consider why we fall back on this is the [Dreyfus model of skill acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition).
 Diving deep is intuitive or absorbing, while communicating at the level required to succeed as a manager is difficult and requires conscious focus.

-## A strategy to improve
+## A Strategy To Improve

 Identifying maladaptive behaviours is the first and most difficult step to becoming better - if you've just reached this milestone: congratulations!
 The rest is fairly easy though time-consuming.

 I've approached retraining myself to respond more usefully in situations where I'm liable to fall back into my deep-dive happy place by creating a structured approach I can force myself to follow.
 Eventually, it'll become second nature.

-Put simply, loop through these actions: Read, Think, Write, Review, Repeat, Send.
+Improving your communication is as simple as looping through these actions: Read, Think, Write, Review, Repeat, Send.

 ### Read